thoughtram/blog/_posts/2016-09-23-beginning-ml-with-keras-and-tensorflow.md

 ---
 layout: post
-title:      "Beginning Machine Learning with Keras and TensorFlow"
+title: Beginning Machine Learning with Keras and TensorFlow

-date: 2016-09-23
+date: 2016-09-23T00:00:00.000Z
-imageUrl:  "/images/banner/intro_in_ml.jpeg"
+imageUrl: /images/banner/intro_in_ml.jpeg
+summary: >-

-summary: "With all the latest accomplishments in the field of artificial intelligence it's really hard not to get excited about AI.
-In this article we'll build our very first neural network."
+  With all the latest accomplishments in the field of artificial intelligence it's really hard not to get excited about AI.
+In this article we'll build our very first neural network.
 categories:
   - machine-learning
 tags:
   - machine-learning
 author: christoph_burgdorf
+related_posts:
+  - Understanding XOR with Keras and TensorFlow
+  - Announcing Angular 2 Master Class in Sydney
+  - Two-way Data Binding in Angular 2
+  - Resolving route data in Angular 2
+  - Angular 2 Animations - Foundation Concepts
+  - Angular 2 is out - Get started here

 ---

 This isn't our typical kind of blog post.
 In fact this one is very special.
 It's the beginning of our journey with a new shiny toy.